-However, once these shares complete period of twenty six weeks, their price shall be recomputed by the issuer as per the method provided for shares traded for twenty six weeks or more.
-If in such a case, the recomputed price is higher than the price paid, the difference has to be paid by the allottees to the issuers.
+However, once these shares complete period of 90 trading days from the date of listing on a recognised stock exchange, the price shall be recomputed by the issuer as per the method provided for shares traded for 90 trading days or more.
+If in such a case, the recomputed price is higher than the price paid on allotment, then the difference has to be paid by the allottees to the issuer.

-In case, wherein the shares are not frequently traded, the computation is carried out taking note of factors such as book value, comparable trading multiples and any other such parameter used for determining value of shares of such companies.
+In case, wherein the shares are not frequently traded, the computation is carried out taking note of factors such as book value, comparable trading multiples and any other such parameters used for determining value of shares of such companies.

-D. Disclosures and Appointment of a Merchant Banker
+Disclosures and Appointment of a Merchant Banker